 You don't have to travel far to get out on the water.
 The pond in Deer Valley’s Snow Park area is the best spot for beginners, plus you can end your SUP session with a yummy lunch, dinner or snack on the deck at Deer Valley Grocery~Cafe.
 Park City SUP operates a pond-side rental tent and offers lessons.
 If you bring your own board there is a nominal fee to access the pond.

 The Jordanelle Reservoir features over five miles of water to explore with sandy beaches, picnic areas and group pavilions.
 Just a 15 minute drive from Park City, Jordanelle is a Utah State Park and an entry fee is required to access the water.
 Many of Park City's SUP rental shops offer lessons and board rentals to help you get set for a day on the reservoir.

 Located at the bottom of Park City’s Historic Main Street, the Park Silly Sunday Market is an ecofriendly open-air market and street festival that maintains a strong community focus.

-The market runs every Sunday, from 10:00 AM-5:00 PM starting June 5 through September 20.
+The market runs every Sunday, from 10:00 AM-5:00 PM from June through September.
 It’s a fun, relaxed environment where you can enjoy live music, delicious treats from local food vendors, and browse the purveyors’ tents for unique products ranging from homemade organic soap to handcrafted jewelry.
 The vendors at the Silly Market rotate each week, as do the musicians, guaranteeing a unique experience every time.